scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 288

-Soylent for lunch, trivia at night so I had a pub burger for dinner.
+Soylent for lunch, trivia at night so I had a pub burger for dinner

+### Day 299

+Accidently didn't eat lunch today, then had wings and ribs for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/